Calloom321/Calloom321.github.io/README.md

 ### Have you developed a habit of exploring?

 I think I've developed a habit of exploring.
 I seem to have found myself browing the github trending page a lot more than I used to.
-In fact, before this course I didn't even know it existed.
+In fact, before this course stared, I didn't even know it existed.

 ### Have you meditated before?

-I haven't meditated however I've done breathing excersizes.
+I haven't meditated, however, I've done breathing excersizes.
 I used to do Kung Fu and and before every single class we'd do a Tai Chi breathing excersize.
 Although I no longer go, I still use the breathing technique when I'm angry or frustrated.
 Sometimes I even just do it in the morning to get my day going.